Story about my Brother, General Hieu

 On April 6, 1975, President Thieu had my brother come to the Presidential Palace for consultation.
 In this meeting my brother "advised him, if the Americans refuse to intervene again as promised by President Nixon, to surrender to prevent needless bloodshed among the troops."

 I recall that I went to see my brother in Bien Hoa the day before and I asked him if we would be able to contain the enemy push.
 He answered: "Our troops are capable; we only lack ammunition; our troops can hold two months max then would run out of ammunition."

 General Lu Lan wrote:

-Afterwards, we totally lost contact.
-It was not until a few days prior to his death that I had the opportunity to see him again, he was then the 3rd Corps Deputy Commander, when I came to the 3rd Corps as a member of a high-ranking officers' delegation to attend a briefing of the military situation.
+Afterward, we totally lost contact.
+It was not until a few days before his death that I had the opportunity to see him again, he was then the 3rd Corps Deputy Commander when I came to the 3rd Corps as a member of a high-ranking officers' delegation to attend a briefing of the military situation.
 Around that time, I was commandant of the National Defense College.

 On April 8, 1975, my brother flew to Go Dau Ha to meet with Brigadier General Tran Quang Khoi in preparation for the coming VC attack at Xuan Loc.
 At 8:30 am, the Presidential Palace was bombarded.
 By 9:00 am, my brother flew back the III Corps Headquarters.
 From his office, he telephoned home to advise my sister-in-law not to allow the children to go out and play on the street because there was a 100 percent curfew, then went on about his daily work.